dianaps/TinDog/README.md

 # TinDog
-A page of an imaginary app for dogs
+A page of an imaginary app for dogs using bootstrap 5